razie/razbase/web/README.markdown

 Status: **not actively maintained**.

 A very simple and light, multi-threaded and **embedded http server** which can support any socket protocol.
+Supports asynchronous and streaming programming, filters etc

 Socket, web, telnet etc servers: light, embedable, using annotations etc.